After making your homemade tahini, you may not go back to store-bought again! It is so easy to make this vegan and gluten-free spread!

 If you don’t find it smooth enough, you can sieve it, or if you have a blender you can blend it there.
 You can make the whole process with your blender if you have a high power blender.

-Measuring cup makes it easy to pour it in an airtight container.
+Measuring cup makes it easy to pour into a jar.

 If you like recipes with sesame seeds, you should check my other recipes: